 Meet Your Doctor: Dennis Lipton MD

-A Texas native Dr. Dennis Lipton is the newest addition to the medical team at Vail Valley Medical Center.
+A Texas native Dr. Dennis Lipton is the newest addition to the medical team at Colorado Mountain Medical.
 Since his college days at Texas A & M throughout medical school at UT Houston and his residency and ensuing urgent/primary care practices in North Carolina Dr. Lipton has dreamt of bringing his medical career to a ski town.
 Finally his wish has come true.
 Specializing in Internal Medicine Dr. Lipton sat down to answer a few questions about his field.

 What exactly does an internal medicine doctor do?

 Internal medicine doctors prevent diagnose and treat disease in adults.
 We can take care of people throughout their entire adult life.
 Although most people at age 18 are not really thinking about what their health risks will be as they advance through middle age it's important to start paying attention early to possibly avoid issues later.

 Why should young healthy people see an internal medicine doctor?